azkaban/azkaban/CONTRIBUTING.md

 [save actions plugin](https://github.com/dubreuia/intellij-plugin-save-actions)
 to reformat/refactor code automatically:

-Please turn on all the options except
+Please turn on the following options:
-  * Remove unused suppress warning annotation

-It allows us to do following when saving a file:
-* Organize imports
+  * Optimize imports
-* Reformat code based on the code style
+  * Reformat file
-* Rearrange code (reorder methods, fields, etc.)
+  * Rearrange fields and methods
   * Add final to local variable
   * Add final to field
   * Remove explicit generic type for diamond
-* Qualify field access with this
+  * Add this to field access
+  * Add this to method access
+  * Add blocks in if/while/for statements
   * Remove final from private method
   * Remove unnecessary semicolon
   * Add missing @Override annotations

 ### New line at the end of a file